FRXZ3N/VV-ISTIC-TP2/exercises/tcc-vs-lcc.md

 }
 ```

-LCC can be lower than TCC for a given class.
-This occurs when a class has a high number of attributes but the methods do not interact with all of them, resulting in a lower LCC value.
-In these kind of cases, LCC is lower than TCC because it measures the ratio of unshared method pairs to the total number of possible method pairs.
-If a class has a high number of attributes, but only a few methods, then the number of possible method pairs will be high, but the number of unshared method pairs will be low, resulting in a low LCC value.
+LCC cannot be lower than TCC at any time.
+This is because LCC is defined as the number of methods that a class calls divided by the total number of methods in the class.
+Therefore, LCC will always be greater than or equal to 1.0, which is the value of TCC for a class with only one method.